999-juiceWRLD/remotesense/Introduction.md

 Advancements in instrumentation and techniques in photogrammetry have continued at a rapid pace through the remainder of the 20th, and into the 21st century.
 The many advancements have collectively enabled photogrammetry to become the most accurate and efficient method available for compiling maps and generating topographic information.
 The improvements have affected all aspects of the science, and they incorporate many new developments such as those in optics, electronics, computers and satellite technology.

 The two fundamental types of photography used in the science of photogrammetry are *terrestrial* and *aerial*.
-DMI is working with aerial photos as it currently has two active planes, Navajo and Bonanza.
+Company is working with aerial photos as it currently has two active planes, Navajo and Bonanza.
 With the airborne digital sensors mounted on the planes company obtains and evaluates the aerial photographs in the process of making a map.

 ## Topography